DebugBundle

 Install DebugBundle in Ruby, Rails, Rack, and Sidekiq applications with request, exception, log, probe, and browser relay capture.

-The Ruby SDK ships as the debugbundle gem and supports Rails, Rack, Sidekiq, Ruby Logger, Semantic Logger, local file transport, connected HTTP transport, remote capture policy, probes, and a full same-origin browser relay handler.
+The Ruby SDK ships as the debugbundle gem and supports Rails, Rack, Sidekiq, Ruby Logger, Semantic Logger, local file transport, connected HTTP transport, remote capture policy, probes, and a full browser relay handler.

 Installation